FrankMartinuz/2020_5BI_team1_Liboni/docs/Software_Requirements_Specification_Server.md

 ## 3.5Legal Requirements

-(See security requirements)

-## 3.6Other Quality Attributes

-There are specific sections above for non-functional quality attributes such as security, performance, etc. In this section describe any other non-functional quality attributes such as portability, availability, etc.
+There are no legal requirements at this time.

-## 3.7Documentation and Training
+## 3.6 Documentation and Training

 The PALPIT documentation will consist of two major portions – one dealing with the administrator features, as well as one dealing with the youth features.
 Training will be provided to a select group of administrators on administrator _and_ youth features.

-## 3.8External Interface
+## 3.7 External Interface

-### 3.8.1User Interface
+### 3.7.1 User Interface

+#### *Server*
+The server have no a GUI, so the only thing you will se on the screen is which computer identify by the IP address is connect at the server.

 Youth Interface-